IBMTechSales/klp-workshop-labs/4311-TX-Liberty-Enterprise-Deployment-VMs/README.md

-    can see that although the application is running on two Liberty servers with different HTTP/HTTPS ports, the dynamic routing function of the Liberty collective is able to direct the incoming traffic through the specified IHS server port (8080) to the application.
+    can see that although the application is running on two Liberty servers with different HTTP/HTTPS ports, the dynamic routing function of the Liberty collective is able to direct the incoming traffic through the specified IHS server HTTPS port (8443) to the application.

     ![A screenshot of a computer Description automatically generated with